telecomsante/promise-line/README.md

-# Queuing some promises
+ Queuing some promises

-It is sometimes necessary to synchronize parts of asynchronous processes in order to guarantee coherency (for instance database coherency when the database engine does not support transactions).
-Promise lines can help in these particular cases.
+Promise-line aim to queuing task and executing n of then in parallel

+If n = 1 (default) promise-line execute task sequentially

+A task is a function which return a promise

+This can be useful to limit the access of a resource to one task at the time and avoid race condition or to limit the access to n task and avoid overload

 ## Usage